Skip to content

 High-Level Flow

-1. Entry: podcast_scraper.cli.main parses CLI args (optionally merging JSON/YAML configs) into a validated Config object and applies global logging preferences.
+1. Entry: podcast_scraper.cli.main parses CLI args (optionally merging JSON/YAML from --config, named preset from --profile, and feed lists from --feeds-spec / --rss-file / argv) into a validated Config object and applies global logging preferences.
+Human-oriented overview: CLI.md — Quick Start.

-8. Summarization (PRD-005/RFC-012): When enabled, episode transcripts are summarized using the configured provider — local transformer models (BART, PEGASUS, LED) via MLProvider; the hybrid_ml provider (MAP with LongT5 + REDUCE via Ollama, llama.cpp, or transformers); or any of 7 LLM providers (OpenAI, Gemini, Anthropic, Mistral, DeepSeek, Grok, Ollama) via prompt templates.
+9. Summarization (PRD-005/RFC-012): When enabled, episode transcripts are summarized using the configured provider — local transformer models (BART, PEGASUS, LED) via MLProvider; the hybrid_ml provider (MAP with LongT5 + REDUCE via Ollama, llama.cpp, or transformers; layered cleaning with transcript_cleaning_strategy + internal preprocessing profiles per RFC-042); or any of 7 LLM providers (OpenAI, Gemini, Anthropic, Mistral, DeepSeek, Grok, Ollama) via prompt templates.
 See ML Provider Reference for ML architecture details.

 Pipeline Flow Diagram